technickfreak2000/docker-voltronic-homeassistant/README.md

  - [vertical-stack-in-card](https://github.com/custom-cards/vertical-stack-in-card)
  - [circle-sensor-card](https://github.com/custom-cards/circle-sensor-card)

-credit and many thansk for kchiem, when you will use this fork you need to do the following commands on your device: cd /opt/ha-inverter-mqtt-agent sudo docker-compose down
+credit and many thansk for kchiem, dilyanpalauzov, nrm21, when you will use this fork you need to do the following commands on your device: cd /opt/ha-inverter-mqtt-agent sudo docker-compose down